 A charismatic and engaging communicator, David is a sought-after speaker in the areas of international development, social justice, and sustainable poverty alleviation.
 He shares from his own experiences about the impact of poverty, the transformative value of hope, and how to trust God through difficult times.

 David works at Compassion International as a Sponsor and Donor Relations Supervisor.
-He lives in Colorado Springs, Colorado, with his wife Chandell and their 2 sons, Shalom and Amani.
+He lives in Porterville, CA, with his wife Chandell and their 3 sons, Shalom, Amani and David Jr.